 - Are you looking to boost your app UX with feedback?

-Why is user experience in-app important?
+Why is user experience for mobile apps important?

 Well, generally, apps offer features that websites don’t.
 It’s the user-friendliness that makes them so inviting.
-Think about it, would you rather have your concert tickets readily available in an app, or would you prefer to:
+Think about it, would you rather have your concert tickets readily available in an app, like Ticketmaster, or would you prefer to:

 1. Go to a website